petermoorey/NANOG-80-Hackathon/README.md

   * Incorrect provider policies
   * Route hijacking

+## Project Organization

-To deliver the solution as a team, we broke the project into several discrete activities/components:
+To deliver the solution as a team, we broke the project into several discrete activities/components.
+We used GitHub to track the work items and assign responsibilities:

 - Defining the desired BGP policies (Yordan)
 - Structured document to describe the policy (Yordan/Lawrence)